 Welcome to Robertson’s Custom Cutlery!
-We offer an excellent selection of in-stock knives, with an emphasis on “value” pricing.
-Featuring today’s market leaders and those who will be in the future.
-Exclusive designs, limited editions and expertise provided with regards to investing in fine custom knives.
+We offer an excellent selection of in-stock knives, with an emphasis on “value” pricing featuring today’s market leaders and those who will be in the future.
+You will find exclusive designs, limited editions and expertise are provided with regards to investing in fine custom knives.

-I spent 5 ½” years with the 101st at Ft.
+I spent 5 ½ years with the 101st at Ft.
 Campbell, KY.
 I traveled all over the world, operating in some of the harshest environments on the planet, carrying several knives to field test.
 This allowed me the opportunity to test different steels, handle materials, etc. In addition to our constant field time in and around Ft.
 Campbell, I was fortunate to attend Jungle School in Panama and Northern Warfare School in Alaska.
-While stationed in South Korea, my knives and I were tested again.
-The knives I carried definitely got a good work out when I was selected to attend SERE (Survival Escape Resistance and Evasion) training with personnel from the 1st Special Forces Group.

 In addition to my military training and experiences, I have trained in several different martial arts, achieved the Nationally Registered Emergency Medical Technician –Ambulance Certification, Emergency Rescue Technician and Vertical Rigging and Rescue Technician Certifications.
 I am a PADI Certified Advanced Open Water Scuba Diver with the majority of my experience in the Caribbean.

-In 1987, I began Robertson’s Custom Cutlery.
-My business has never been merely about buying and selling knives as there is always something to learn.
-In 1989, I won my first of 42 custom knife display awards received over a five year period.
-In 1992, I gave up displaying to participate in the custom knife judging that takes place at most shows.
+1992: I started judging custom knife competitions.
 Highlights include judging at the Blade Show, the U. S. Knifemakers’ Guild Show and the Canadian Knifemakers’ Guild Show.
 When I first started judging, I was paired with other judges who had significantly more experience with custom knives than I did.
 Their insight into what to look for provided (and still does) me with an invaluable education.
 This education has made me a very “discriminating” buyer.
 Judging is one of my favorite activities as it presents you with the opportunity to compare the work of several knife makers at once.

-As the LDC project ended in 2001, I started Vanguard Knives.
+2001: Started Vanguard Knives.
 This was a departure from LDC as, while limited in numbers, there were no sets.
 Vanguard Knives has included both fixed blades and folders.
-To date, there have been 58 different models, with each one having sold out.
-Much like the LDC Knives, the Vanguard Knives came from talking with thousands of collectors and listening to what they wanted.
+To date, there have been 58 different models with each one having sold out.

-In 2003, I once again provided the custom knife community with something that had never seen done before…or since.
-I wrote a book called, “Custom Knives Buying Guide.”
+2003: I wrote a book called, “Custom Knives Buying Guide.”
+To date, this is the only book written on collecting custom knives.
 The idea behind the book was to help, primarily newer collectors, sort out the myriad of ideas and information that is associated with the custom knife market in a small, pocket size handbook.
 “This is the best $10 you will ever spend with regards to custom knives,” declared Knife World Publication.
-The guide was updated to reflect the current market in 2012.
+The guide was updated to reflect the current market in 2018.

-Mr. Steve Shackelford, the Editor of Blade Magazine, was kind enough to offer me my first opportunity to write for a magazine.
+2006 – present: Mr. Steve Shackelford, the Editor of Blade Magazine, was kind enough to offer me my first opportunity to write for a magazine.
 My first article appeared in the fall of 2006.
 I have since written numerous articles for Blade on both custom knife makers and the business of custom knives.
-In 2009, I was made the first and only custom knife dealer to earn the distinction of Blade Magazine’s Custom Knife Field Editor.
+In 2008, I became a Field Editor for Blade Magazine.